 Improvements to the benefits that employees receive would correct some injustices in the current system.
 These would include the removal of certain inequities in the workers' compensation rules, correcting the inconsistency in the assignment of hazardous duty pay in those agencies which already provide this pay and the elimination of discrimination against certain classes of veterans with regard to health insurance coverage.
-PEF will continue to advocate for legislation to provide a hazard pay benefit for all employees designated by the Governor as "essential employees" pursuant to the declared state of emergency established in response to the outbreak of the COVID-19 pandemic.
+PEF will continue to advocate for legislation to provide a hazard pay benefit for all employees designated by the Governor as "essential employees."